WPManageNinja/fluent-affiliate-docs/guide/integrations/memberpress-integration-with-fluentaffiliate.md

 In this guide, we'll walk you through how to connect MemberPress with FluentAffiliate step by step.

+> [!NOTE]
+>To get started, you must first install and activate the MemberPress plugin on your WordPress website.

 ## Enable MemberPress in FluentAffiliate

+First, you need to enable the integration to let the two plugins communicate.

-Once MemberPress is active, go to the **FluentAffiliate Dashboard**.
-In the top menu, click on **Settings**, and from the left sidebar, select the **Integration Settings** option.
+1. Once MemberPress is active, go to the **FluentAffiliate Dashboard**.
+2. From the top menu, click on **Settings**, and from the left sidebar, select the **Integration Settings** option.

-Inside the Integration Settings, you'll see a list of available integrations.
+3. You will see a list of available integrations.
 Look for **MemberPress** in this list.
 To enable the integration, click on the **toggle** button next to MemberPress.

 Your **MemberPress** integration with **FluentAffiliate** is now active, allowing affiliates to earn referral commissions on MemberPress course or membership sales.